InfuseAI/primehub-python-sdk/docs/CLI/admin/volumes.md

 The `groups.connect` can be used with:

-* primehub admin datasets create
+* primehub admin volumes create
-* primehub admin datasets update
+* primehub admin volumes update

-However, the `writable` only has meanings to `writable` datasets (one of `['pv', 'nfs', 'hostPath']` writable types).
+However, the `writable` only has meanings to `writable` volumes (one of `['pv', 'nfs', 'hostPath']` writable types).
-When a writable dataset got a group with `writable: false` setting, it will make the group read-only to the dataset.
+When a writable volume got a group with `writable: false` setting, it will make the group read-only to the volume.

 #### groups.disconnect

 The `groups.disconnect` can be used with:

-* primehub admin datasets update
+* primehub admin volumes update

 ```json